abdjiber/Interpretable-Machine-Learning-for-Precision-Aging/README.md

 ## Dependent variable with 5 cognitive categories (Cogn5)

-### Linear equations
+### patterns

 ![linear-eqs-cogn-5-with-ae](./results/cogn_5_cats/linear_eqs_cogn_5_cats_with_AE_all_vars.png)
-Linear equations associated with all independent variables when age and education are considered in the experiment.
+patterns associated with all independent variables when age and education are considered in the experiment.

 ![linear-eqs-cogn-5-without-ae](./results/cogn_5_cats/linear_eqs_cogn_5_cats_without_AE_all_vars.png)
-Linear equations associated with all independent variables when age and education are not considered in the experiment.
+patterns associated with all independent variables when age and education are not considered in the experiment.

 ### P-values